Verdi

 given the treat of hearing the full, rich, deep and majestic sounds of this

-home or anywhere else.
-Requiem has to be heard, or more appropriately,
+anywhere else.
+Requiem has to be heard, or more appropriately, experienced, to

-experienced, to be fully appreciated, and the only way to experience the
+be fully appreciated, and the only way to experience the visceral emotionalism

-the ethereal pianissimo sound emanating from the bass, cellos and violins in the
+From the ethereal pianissimo sound emanating from the bass, cellos and violins

 beautiful and inspirational music ever composed -- to the forte, fortissimo of